fboes/webcomponent-hsi/README.md

 Properties
 ----------

+Properties can be set on initialization via HTML attributes, or select the DOM node via JavaScript and setting the properties of the DOM node.

 | Name                   | Type        | Default | Description                |
 | ----------------       | ----------- | ------- | -------------------------- |